 If On is selected, the message at right will be displayed whenever the camera is turned on.

-Monitor Brightness
+Display Brightness

-Highlight Monitor brightness and press ▶.
+Highlight Monitor brightness or Viewfinder brightness and press ▶ to display brightness options for the selected display.
 Brightness can then be adjusted by pressing ▲ or ▼; choose higher values for increased brightness, lower values for reduced brightness.

 Grid Display